microsoft/T-MAC/README.md

 Due to lack of stable clang+llvm prebuilt on Windows, Conda + Visual Studio is recommended to install dependencies.

-First, install Visual Studio 2019 and toggle on `Desk development with C++` and `C++ Clang tools for Windows`.
-Then, create conda environment within `Developer PowerShell for VS 2019`:
+First, install Visual Studio 2022(/2019) and toggle on `Desk development with C++`.
+DO NOT toggle on `C++ Clang tools for Windows` because the Clang version is probably not compatible.
+And then install Clang-17.0.6 from [LLVM official release](https://github.com/llvm/llvm-project/releases/download/llvmorg-17.0.6/LLVM-17.0.6-win64.exe).

+> Remember adding the installed directory `/path/to/LLVM/bin/` into your computer's environment variable `PATH`.

+Then, create conda environment within `Developer PowerShell for VS 20XX`.

 ```powershell
 git clone --recursive https://github.com/microsoft/T-MAC.git